FS Specialty Lending Fund lists on NYSE

 Fee changes

-Upon a listing, the base management fee will be reduced from 1.75% to 1.50% of gross assets.
-The Adviser has agreed to waive 0.15% of the fee, resulting in an effective base management fee of 1.35% on gross assets for as long as FSSL remains a registered closed-end fund.2 The advisor currently may earn incentive fees consisting of two components: (i) a capital gains incentive fee and (ii) a subordinated income incentive fee.
+Upon listing, the base management fee was reduced from 1.75% to 1.50% of gross assets.
+The Adviser had agreed to waive 0.15% of the fee, resulting in an effective base management fee of 1.35% on gross assets for as long as FSSL remained a registered closed-end fund.1 The advisor could earn incentive fees consisting of two components: (i) a capital gains incentive fee and (ii) a subordinated income incentive fee.

-• Following the conversion and reorganization into a closed-end fund, the Adviser will no longer be entitled to a capital gains incentive fee.
+• Following the conversion and reorganization into a closed-end fund, the Adviser was no longer entitled to a capital gains incentive fee.

-• Upon listing and continuing for as long as FSSL remains a registered closed-end fund, the Adviser has agreed to waive a portion of the income incentive fee, reducing it from 20% to 10% subject to an annualized hurdle rate of 6.0%.3
+• Upon listing and continuing for as long as FSSL remained a registered closed-end fund, the Adviser had agreed to waive a portion of the income incentive fee, reducing it from 20% to 10% subject to an annualized hurdle rate of 6.0%.2

 Distributions

-• December: We expect to pay a quarterly distribution for Q4 2025 and we are targeting an annualized distribution rate of 9.0%-9.5% of FSSL’s NAV.4
+December: We expect to pay a quarterly distribution for Q4 2025 and we are targeting an annualized distribution rate of approximately 9.0%-9.5% of FSSL’s NAV.3 We believe this rate is competitive with those of closed-end fund peers and offers a meaningful income premium over risk-free rates.

 The payment of any type of future distributions on FSSL’s common shares is subject to the discretion of FSSL’s board of trustees and applicable legal restrictions and, therefore, there can be no assurance as to the amount or timing of any such future distribution.